w3c/wai-people-use-web/_people-use-web/user-stories-nine.md

 : **Works well:** "Allow me to stop any animation on the screen so I can concentrate on what I'm looking at."

 Tables don't zoom well
-: **Problem:** "Online tables sometimes have a lot of space between the columns and when I'm zoomed it, I have scroll from left to right to see all of the content and I often miss the association from one column to the next."
+: **Problem:** "Online tables sometimes have a lot of space between the columns and when I'm zoomed it, I have to scroll from left to right to see all of the content and I often miss the association from one column to the next."
 : **Works well:** "When I zoom the tables change from lots of columns to being presented more like a list with each row being shown as a list item."

 Breadcrumb